ITEmily/File-Shares-and-Security-Groups/README.md

 <img src="https://i.imgur.com/iK7HpGD.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Step 1: Create sample file shares with various permissions.
-Using the Domain Controller and Virtual Machine created in the
+Using the Domain Controller and Virtual Machine created in the "Configuring On-premises Active Directory within Azure VMs" project, log into DC-1.
+On the C:\ drive, create 4 folders: "read-access", "write-access", "no-access", and "accounting".
+Set the following permissions (share the folder) for the "Domain Users" group: Set the folder "read-access" Domain users permissions to "Read".
+Set the folder "write-access" Domain users permissions to "Read/Write".
+And Finally, set the folder "no-access" Domain Admins permissions to "Read/Write".
+(Skip the accounting folder for now.)
 </p>
 <br />